How To

 Everything you need to know about the tropical subcontinent’s favourite rice

 Let’s start at the beginning… what exactly is keema?
 Maybe keema naan is your go-to accompaniment to an Indian or Nepalese meal, but keema rice could be new territory.
-Keema, or queema, directly translates to minced meat – most often lamb, goat, or beef.
+Keema rice is a dish of spiced minced meat (keema) and rice.
 Its history is deeply rooted in the various languages spoken across India, including Hindi and Punjab (which both use qīmā), as well as Urdu (with a slightly different spelling, qime).

 Regional versions of keema – seasoned and minced meat – are found dotted all over the globe.
 Whether it’s Mexico’s chilli con carne, France’s hachis parmentier, or Greece’s moussaka, minced meat is a versatile ingredient.
 But it’s thought that keema’s life started somewhere in the Persian empire – modern-day Turkey, Syria and Iraq.
 The dish’s popularity then spread east with the Mughals, eventually finding its way to Pakistan and India.

-Although keema rice is a delicious way of adding a punch to plain rice, it most likely started life as the butcher making use of leftovers – mincing together offcuts unlikely to sell on their own – in order to reduce waste.
-Of course, nowadays there’s a bit more care taken in producing the tasty keema, with spices like turmeric, cumin, coriander, garam masala, and chilli powder mainstays in most recipes.
-The seasoned meat is then added to rice with fresh veggies like onions, tomatoes and peas.
+Although keema rice is a delicious way of adding a punch to plain rice, it most likely started life as the butcher making use of leftovers – mincing together offcuts unlikely to sell on their own – to reduce waste.

 See our quick keema rice with lamb mince recipe.